 Pick a famous or infamous person or event.
 Put yourself in their shoes, and see if you can write a memoir from their perspective.

-Example of Six Word Memoirs as biography
+Example of a Six Word Memoir as biography

 “Painted sunflowers.
 Severed ear.
 Died alone.”